alvenan/ArduinoTimer/README.md

    - [0]: Indicates that the timer is turned off or currently counting.
    - [1]: Indicates that the timer is ready to start counting.

-2. GPIO2: This pin acts as the trigger.
+2. GPIO2: This pin functions as the trigger (tested with a 200ms rising pulse for each trigger).

    - 1st trigger: Initiates the counting process.
    - 2nd trigger: Stops the counting and sends the result through the Serial communication.